nais/salsa-workshop/labs/lab-2/README.md

-# Lab 2: Sign and verify containers using sigstore and GitHub Actions
+# Lab 2: Sign and verify containers using Sigstore and GitHub Actions

 ## Goal

 In this lab we will sign and verify containers using [sigstore](https://sigstore.dev/) and GitHub Actions.
 The goal is to get familiar with the tooling and the process of signing and verifying containers at scale.

+When you sign and/or attest an image cosign will upload the artifacts to the OCI registry alongside your image.

+If you get stuck, ask for help or take a peek at the Git branch named "solution".

 ### Sigstore